utrains/Terraform-associate-class/2_data-sources/README.md

             }
         ```
 ## Create infrastructure
-Apply this configuration, setting the value of aws_region to us-west-1.
+Apply this configuration, setting the value of aws_region to __us-west-1__.
 Respond to the confirmation prompt with a yes.
     ```
         terraform apply -var aws_region=us-west-1
     ```
+### Note: At stage, we have use a simple aws datasource to configure our vpc module.
+After apply the configuration you should have the VPC workspace (data-sources-vpc) in your terraform cloud account.

+Now, we will use this workspace as a datasource for another projet (__data-sources-app__).

 # Configure Terraform remote state